mattwaite/JOUR491-Storybots/syllabus.md

 **Homework:**

-Write a Python script that creates a variable called "noun" and "verb" and print a sentence to the screen.
+Write a Python script that creates variables "noun", "verb", "adjective" and "proper_name" and prints a sentence using all of them to the screen.
+Bring it to the next class to show.

 ###Sept.
 4, 2014###